iamstarcode/media4u/apps/flix4u/README.md

     *   The download command is efficeint by default, stores caches of every result.
     *   `-f` flag is used to force new searches and ignore cache, example are when new episodes has arrived since last time the download command was run.
     *   `-q` flag is used to select a prefered video quality `360`,`480`,`720`,`1080`.
 When not provided a prompt will be displayed to select a preferred qulaity.
-    *   `-e` flag takes multiple ranges of episodes to download.
+    *   `-e` flag takes multiple ranges of season episodes to download.
+          *   `s1:` mean episodes in Season 1.
           *   `100` will be only episode 100.
           *   `7-10` will be episode 7,8,9 and 10
           *   Any episode falling between multiple ranges will only download that episode once.